moxystudio/eslint-config/README.md

 - `es5` - The configuration to be used in ECMAScript 5 based projects
 - `es6` - The configuration to be used in ECMAScript 6 based projects
 - `es7` - The configuration to be used in ECMAScript 7 based projects, enables `es6 modules` by default
-- `es8` - The configuration to be used in ECMAScript 8 based projects, enables object spread operator by default
+- `es8` - The configuration to be used in ECMAScript 8 based projects

 Then enhance it with one or more **addons**: